dorongut1/TargCC-Core-V2/docs/current/NEXT_SESSION.md

 ## 💡 Tips for Success

-### Progress Tracking
+### Schema Display
-- Use state management for real-time updates
+- Use cards for clean separation
-- Update progress incrementally
+- Make search instant (no debounce needed for small datasets)
-- Show current file being processed
+- Expand first table by default
-- Provide time estimates
+- Use consistent icons

-### Status Indicators
+### Type Definitions
-- Use consistent color scheme
+- Keep types in separate file
-- Add appropriate icons
+- Make them reusable
-- Keep labels clear and short
+- Add comments for complex types
-- Support multiple states
+- Export from index if needed

-### Error Handling
+### Mock Data
-- Provide clear error messages
+- Keep it realistic
-- Offer retry functionality
+- Include various column types
-- Log errors appropriately
+- Add relationships
-- Show fallback UI
+- Use TargCC prefixes

-### Loading States
+### UI/UX
-- Use skeleton loaders for better UX
+- Grid layout for responsiveness
-- Animate transitions smoothly
+- Smooth expand/collapse animations
-- Show loading indicators
+- Clear visual hierarchy
-- Provide visual feedback
+- Good use of whitespace

 ---